FrancesCoronel/personal-website-v3/content/freelancing.md

 ### Process

-1. You [contact me through my website](/contact/) with some details about what your needs are.
+1. You [contact me through my website](/contact/) with some details about what your needs are
-2. I will [set up a time to meet](https://calendly.com/fvcproductions) so we can discuss the project further as well as pricing.
+2. I will [set up a time to meet](https://calendly.com/fvcproductions) so we can discuss the project further as well as pricing
-3. A contract will be set up [through Bonsai](https://www.hellobonsai.com).
+3. A contract will be set up
-4. We'll communicate back and forth until you're happy with the end results!
+4. We'll communicate back and forth until you're happy with the end results
-5. Payments are finalized and if you'd like to at this point, you can also [add a testimonial](/feedback/).
+5. Payments are finalized and if you'd like to at this point, you can also [add a testimonial](/feedback/)